rlaphoenix/VSGAN/docs/index.rst

    Private 4x Model Applied (2880x1920 -> 1620x1080)

-This model was trained to fix inaccuracies in the DVD's color, remove Halo'ing/Glow, and remove Chroma Droop.
-The result is a very crisp output for a show originally animated in SD.
+Fixed slight inaccuracies in the Color, Halo'ing/Glow around outlines, Chroma Location Misplacement, as well as a bit of Chroma Droop (on some scenes only).
+This is an almost perfect result (in my opinion).
 Do note that the warping/stretch on the edges is an animation/dvd edit and not caused by VSGAN or the model.

 .. toctree::
    :hidden: